microsoft/vscode-docs/api/extension-capabilities/common-capabilities.md

 There are four options for storing data:

 - [`ExtensionContext.workspaceState`](/api/references/vscode-api#ExtensionContext.workspaceState): A workspace storage where you can write key/value pairs.
 VS Code manages the storage and will restore it when the same workspace is opened again.
 - [`ExtensionContext.globalState`](/api/references/vscode-api#ExtensionContext.globalState): A global storage where you can write key/value pairs.
 VS Code manages the storage and will restore it for each extension activation.
+You can selectively synchronize key/value pairs in global storage by setting the keys for sync using `setKeysForSync` method on `globalState`.
 - [`ExtensionContext.storagePath`](/api/references/vscode-api#ExtensionContext.storagePath): A workspace specific storage path pointing to a local directory where your extension has write/read access.
 This is a good option if you need to store large files that are accessible only from the current workspace.
 - [`ExtensionContext.globalStoragePath`](/api/references/vscode-api#ExtensionContext.globalStoragePath): A global storage path pointing to a local directory where your extension has write/read access.
 This is a good option if you need to store large files that are accessible from all workspaces.